Lyme disease and hair loss: is there a connection?

 This is particularly the case if you never saw a tick or if you removed a tick and threw it away before it was assessed.
 Ticks are around the size of a pinhead, so they can be challenging to see and detect.

 In its earliest stages, Lyme disease causes a rash in the area where the bite took place.
 You’re also likely to experience flu-like symptoms and joint pain.
 Down the road, symptoms like chronic arthritis and other neurological symptoms occur.

-Getting a precise diagnosis of Lyme disease can be tough and not all doctors will go the extra mile, or they just don’t know.
-Lyme disease is a misunderstood subject, therefore, it’s important that you do your homework and research Lyme disease yourself.
+Getting a precise diagnosis of Lyme disease can be challenging, and not all doctors will go the extra mile, or they don’t know.
+Lyme disease is a misunderstood subject.
+Therefore, you must do your homework and research Lyme illness yourself.

 I understand that this goes against everything you believe about medical doctors, but with the time you will see that it is a fact.
 You are the only person that can and will bring about your healing.

 Lyme disease without tick bites?
 Read my Story

 Firstly, I suffered from Lyme disease, yet I was never bitten by a tick.
 After struggling for some time with thyroid and adrenal fatigue problems, I got to a point where I felt stuck again and was not moving forward with my health.
 Although my body temperature was back up to standard (37 degrees) and my adrenal glands and thyroid had improved significantly, I still felt exhausted.